Paphos Introduction Walking Tour, Paphos

 Paphos Lighthouse, with its lantern positioned at a focal height of 36 meters above the sea, emits a brilliant and reassuring light that stretches far across the waves.
 Sailors can glimpse this reassuring radiance from a distance of 17 nautical miles, an essential guide for those traversing the Mediterranean waters.
 Its signature is a long flash of white light that renews hope every fifteen seconds.

-In the heart of Kato Paphos, where the whispers of history echo through time, you'll find Saint Paul's Pillar.
-This sacred site is not merely a pillar but a beacon illuminating the early Christian heritage of the island and the arduous journey taken by the early Christian pioneers to spread their faith.
+In the heart of Kato Paphos, where the whispers of history echo through time, you'll find Saint Paul's Pillar inside the Church of Agia Kyriaki.
+This historic column is not merely a pillar but a sacred religious site for Christians.

 The architecture of the bath complex is nothing short of remarkable.
 The central structure is meticulously crafted from stone, a testament to the craftsmanship of the era.
 The baths are further adorned with lateral extensions, showcasing the site's expansion and adaptation over time.
 With the arrival of the Ottoman period, the original semi-circular vaulted roofs were replaced with elegant domes, infusing an element of Ottoman architectural influence into the structure.